smucclaw/documentation/docs/links-returning-users.rst

         A dictionary cheatsheet of L4 Syntax.

-    .. grid-item-card:: Important L4 Keywords
+    .. grid-item-card:: Export L4 Output
-        :link: returning-keywords
+        :link: returning-transpilers
         :link-type: doc

-        Explore some of L4's important keywords.
+        Export L4 output into other languages.
+..

-    .. grid-item-card:: Export L4 Output
+    .. grid-item-card:: L4 Language Quickstart
         :link: returning-keywords
         :link-type: doc

-        Export L4 output into other languages.
+        Get an overview of how L4 works.
+        (Nemo: This page is too confusing and is not a good quickstart)

-.. grid:: 4
+.. grid:: 3

-    .. grid-item-card:: Motivations: Law and Computer Science
+    .. grid-item-card:: Philosophy Behind L4's Design
         :link: links-law-and-computer-science
         :link-type: doc

-        Get a deeper understanding of the motivation for L4's creation.
+        Get a deeper understanding of the philosophy behind L4's design.

     .. grid-item-card:: Examples
         :link: links-examples